Don Cheadle: 2021–present

+Activism

 Cheadle has campaigned to end the genocide in Darfur, Sudan.
-Cheadle and John Prendergast co-authored a book about this issue entitled Not On Our Watch: The Mission to End Genocide in Darfur and Beyond.
-With George Clooney, Brad Pitt, Matt Damon, David Pressman and Jerry Weintraub, Cheadle co-founded the Not On Our Watch Project, an organization focusing global attention and resources to stop and prevent mass atrocities.
+Cheadle and John Prendergast co-authored a book about this issue entitled Not on Our Watch: The Mission to End Genocide in Darfur and Beyond.
+With George Clooney, Brad Pitt, Matt Damon, David Pressman, and Jerry Weintraub, Cheadle co-founded the Not on Our Watch Project, an organization focusing global attention and resources to stop and prevent mass atrocities.
 Cheadle was awarded the BET Humanitarian award of the year in 2007 for his humanitarian work for the people of Darfur and Rwanda.

 At the 2007 World Series of Poker, Cheadle and poker player Annie Duke organized an annual charity poker tournament, Ante Up for Africa.

 On December 13, 2007, Cheadle and fellow actor George Clooney were presented with the Summit Peace Award by the Nobel Peace Prize Laureates in Rome for their work to stop the genocide and relieve the suffering of the people of Darfur.

 Cheadle has worked with the United Nations on climate change concerns.
 He and Harrison Ford created a documentary event series entitled Years of Living Dangerously that provided first-hand reports on those affected by, and seeking solutions to climate change.
 He is also on the advisory board of Citizens' Climate Lobby.

 In 2010, Cheadle was named U.N.
 Environment Program Goodwill Ambassador.
 Also in 2010, he and Prendergast published their second book: The Enough Moment: Fighting to End Africa's Worst Human Rights Crimes.

 On his 2019 Saturday Night Live appearance, he wore a T-shirt saying "protect trans kids".

 Personal life

 In 2008, Cheadle's family history was profiled on the PBS series African American Lives 2.
-A DNA test revealed that Cheadle is of Cameroonian descent.
+The family history revealed that Cheadle's ancestors had been owned by the Chickasaw Nation, who had refused to free their slaves until 1866.
+Cheadle's ancestors did not hold U.S. nor Chickasaw citizenship until the 1890s, due to the Dawes Commission.
+A DNA test taken by the show revealed that Cheadle is of Cameroonian descent.
 Another DNA test revealed that among his African ancestry, one-third comes from the region from Senegal to Liberia, just over one-quarter comes from the Congo-Angola region, and the rest comes from western Nigeria and Benin.

 Cheadle married his long-time partner, actress and Rosewood co-star Bridgid Coulter, in early 2020.
-The couple has been together for more than 28 years and have two children.
+They have been together for more than 28 years, and have two children.